zhiyue-yi/text-searcher/README.md

 `await Promise.all(tasks);` has to be executed after the number of opened file streams hit the maximum number.
 Otherwise, the program will be infinitely looping within `while` loop.
 After executing `await Promise.all(tasks);`, the async functions can be actually executed and as a results, opened file streams can be processed and cleared.

 # Performance Testing

+No. of searched files: 38476
+No. of lines searched: 24194209
+Avg.
+No. of lines per file: 629

+No. of lines containing keyword: 852
+Time elapsed: 48.305 seconds

+# Limitation

+Node.js is single-threaded, so that only one thread is running at one time.
+Although event loop helps to ease I/O intensive tasks and it looks like multiple files can be searched at the same time, yet it's not true multi-threading programming.
+Three down sides are observed from this program:

+1. In the main function, a batch of files can be queued in one time.
+Then `await Promise.all(tasks);` needs to be triggered so that async functions can be processed.
+And, only after all the current async functions need to be fully processed, can the next batch of files be queued in the main function.

+2. If one file is extremely large, it will still in process while other file has completed.
+However, due to this incomplete large file, the next batch of files cannot be queued and start to process.
+It becomes the bottleneck of program performance.

+3. Node.js has Worker to support multi-thread programming, however, it seems a bit difficult to conduct message passing among workers.
+Some external messaging tools may be needed to ease the implementation.